blog posts

 Follow the steps below to build a virtual Hyper-V switch via the command line.

-1. On the desktop, click the Start button and type Windows PowerShell in the Windows 10 search box.
+1. Click the Start button on the desktop and type Windows PowerShell in the Windows 10 search box.

 2. Right-click on the found option and select Run as Administrator.

-3. Find your current network adapter by running the Get-NetAdapter command.
-By executing the above command, all the installed adapters on your system will display along with their specifications and address.
+3. Run the Get-NetAdapter command to find your current network adapter.
+The above command displays all the installed adapters on your system, along with their specifications and addresses.

-4. The New-VMSwitch command is used to build a virtual switch in the PowerShell environment.
-For example, if you want to create an external virtual switch called ExternalSwitch, use the network Ethernet adapter and have the adapter sharing management feature enabled, run the following command.
+4. The New-VMSwitch command builds a virtual switch in the PowerShell environment.
+For example, to create an external virtual switch called ExternalSwitch, use the network Ethernet adapter and enable the adapter sharing management feature by running the following command.

 New-VMSwitch -name ExternalSwitch -NetAdapterName Ethernet -AllowManagementOS $ true